 Since the opening in 1997 Wat Rong Khun has become the most famous tourist attraction of Chiang Rai.
 Wat Rong Khun is known as the “White Temple”.
 Wat Rong Khun is not a temple.
 It is an art object in the style of a Buddhist temple.
-There used to be another temple, called Wat Rong Khun, at this location and that temple was in a bad state.
+There used to be another temple, called Wat Rong Khun, at this location and that time was in a bad state.
 Local artist Chalermchai Kositpipat bought the property and designed and constructed the current building.
-Over time many building have been put up around the building.
-There are restaurants and several parking lots now around Wat Rong Khun to cater to the thousands who visit it on a daily basis.
+Over time many buildings have been put up around the building.
+There are restaurants and several parking lots now around Wat Rong Khun to cater to the thousands who visit it daily.
 We recommend to visit Wat Rong Khun in the early morning or late afternoon.
 Wat Rong Khun features in our Chiang Rai Explorer.

 Wat Phra Kaew